mmarkin/GeoIP/README.md

 time_t localTime = now() + loc.offsetSeconds;    // assuming the now() function returns UTC time
 ```

+(The now() function mentioned is part of the TimeLib library.
+It usually gets set to UTC time in code for ESP devices that sync to Network Time Protocol servers.)

 See the simple sketch in the examples directory for more details.